 Ensure your internal policies and guidance follows the principles of ethical recruitment.
 Ensure your team is aware and sticks to policy, this will raise your credibility.
 Review the appendix below which provide several references that you can follow.
+At Endorse Jobs, we have developed a comprehensive code of practice which reflects the very best practices across international recruitment, take a look now.

 Develop clear values that you believe your business stands for.
 Ensure you market these on your website and all business literature.
 Ensure your team is aware and sticks to these beliefs and allow the values influence your decision making and direction of your business.